lamerman/shellpy/README.md

 Every shellpy exression returns a Result

     result = `ls -l

+or normally raises an error in case of non zero output of a command

+    try:
+      result = `ls -l non_existent_file
+    except NonZeroReturnCodeError as e:
+      result = e.result

-It can be either [Result](https://github.com/lamerman/shellpy/wiki/Simple-mode#result) or [InteractiveResult](https://github.com/lamerman/shellpy/wiki/Interactive-mode#interactive-result).
+The result can be either [Result](https://github.com/lamerman/shellpy/wiki/Simple-mode#result) or [InteractiveResult](https://github.com/lamerman/shellpy/wiki/Interactive-mode#interactive-result).
 Let's start with a simple Result.
-First you can check returncode of a command
+You can check returncode of a command

     result = `ls -l
     print result.returncode